Skip to content

 certbot revoke --cert-path /etc/letsencrypt/live/example.com/cert.pem --key-path /etc/letsencrypt/live/example.com/key.pem

 Let’s Encrypt typically stores its certificates and corresponding keys in the /etc/letsencrypt/live/example.com/ directory.
-Replacing example.com with the domain name you issued for the certificate.
+Remember to replace example.com with the actual domain name for which you issued the certificate.

 Uninstall Let’s Encrypt | Certbot